 - Municipal bonds issued by your state of residence: These bonds are exempt from both state and federal taxes, so there’s no point in putting them inside a tax-sheltered account.

 Taxes in retirement can get extremely complicated, especially if you have several different retirement savings accounts and multiple sources of income.
-If you’re not sure which types of bonds would give you the best tax outcome, consult a professional tax advisor (a CPA or enrolled agent, not the kid down at your nearest tax preparation chain store).
-A good tax expert can save you way more on your taxes than you’ll pay for the benefit of his services.
+If you’re not sure which types of bonds would give you the best tax outcome, consult a professional tax advisor (usually a CPA or an enrolled agent).
+A good tax expert can save you way more on your taxes than you’ll pay for the benefit of their services.

 Should You Pursue a Bond Ladder Strategy?

 Bond ladders are fairly straightforward, but they are not always the best way to invest your retirement funds.